kkkrist/nnft/README.md

 The contract is based on the ERC721 non-fungible token standard and was written in Solidity utilizing the [OpenZeppelin](https://www.openzeppelin.com/) library and [Hardhat](https://hardhat.org/) Ethereum development suite.

-Tokens can can not only be minted but put up for sale for an individual price by the owner.
+Tokens can not only be minted but put up for sale for an individual price by the owner.
 If a token is resold, the contract collects a 10% fee.

 You can use basic Hardhat commands like: